Find out the pros and cons of using arbitration to settle your injury claim with the insurance company – and when you might not have a choice.

 Date of the injury

-Although I have made repeated attempts to settle the above claim, those attempts have been futile.
+Despite repeated attempts to settle my injury claim, our discussions have stalled, and further negotiation efforts appear to be futile.
 In the interest of justice and the spirit of compromise, I propose we submit the claim to binding arbitration.

-In an effort to settle this claim amicably and with all hope of avoiding litigation, I look forward to hearing from you at the earliest possible time.
+In an effort to settle this claim amicably while avoiding litigation, I look forward to hearing from you as soon as possible.